jbcodeforce/spark-studies/docs/index.md

 * Data is expensive to move so Spark focuses on performing computations over the data, no matter where they reside.
 * Provide a unified API for common data analysis tasks: RDD and DataFrame (see in [this section](dev-on-spark.md))
+* Spark architecture is based on cluster with one `manager` node and multiple `executor` nodes.
+It can scale horizontally by adding executor nodes.
 * Spark main data element is the Resilient Distributed Dataset (RDD), or in its newest version: the **Data frame**.
 RDD is an abstraction to manage distributed data in spark cluster.
-* It provides a cluster with one `manager` node and multiple `executor` nodes.
-It can scale horizontally by adding executor nodes.
+Each dataset in RDD is divided into logical partitions, which can be computed on different nodes of the cluster.
 * Spark includes libraries for SQL for structured data (Spark SQL), machine learning (MLlib), stream processing (Spark Streaming and the newer Structured Streaming), and graph analytics (GraphX).

 ![Spark components](images/spark-components.png)